12 Top-Rated Tourist Attractions in French Guiana

 Paddling along a jungle-fringed river in a local boat is an exhilarating way to explore French Guiana's seemingly impenetrable wilderness.
 The rivers flow through the heart of the steamy jungle and are the best way to travel between remote villages and see wildlife in its natural habitat, including capybara, caiman, and monkeys.
 Typically, guides offer cruises in pirogues, dugout canoes carved from local wood.

-Near the Place de Palmistes, Cayenne's liveliest plaza, the Musée Départemental De Franconie offers visitors an overview of the country's history as well as its flora and fauna.
+Near the Place de Palmistes, Cayenne's liveliest plaza, the Musée Départemental De Franconie offers an overview of the country's history, as well as its flora and fauna.
 The museum tucks into a simple wooden Creole house built in the 19th century by the Franconie family.
-Exhibits educate visitors about indigenous people, colonial history, and the penal colony.
-Of note are the large stuffed black-caiman and the Butterfly Room.
+Exhibits cover indigenous people, colonial history, and the penal colony, but the signs are only in French.
+Of note are the large stuffed black caiman and the Butterfly Room.

 Address: 1 Avenue du Général de Gaulle, Cayenne, French Guiana